paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 ```

 3. Create API endpoints to wrap the PayPal APIs.
 These API endpoints should include error handling.
-  * for errors, reply with the response body since it contains helpful information about the error (ex: 'INSTRUMENT_DECLINED' error when capturing an order)
+  * for errors, include the response body in the API's error response to provide helpful information about the error.
+For example, when capturing an order, an 'INSTRUMENT_DECLINED' error might be returned in the response body.
-  * for errors, reply with the http status code since it provides value for troubleshooting purposes (ex: 4xx errors for bad user input vs 5xx errors for internal failures)
+  * for errors, include the HTTP status code in the API's error response to provide value for troubleshooting purposes.
+For example, 4xx errors might indicate bad user input, while 5xx errors might indicate internal failures.